 Clinical Information system means all data, reports, writings, research, and calculations performed using a medical device in scope.
 Output is called clinical data.
 The clinical study is conducted to collect data to establish the safety and effectiveness of investigational devices.

-All clinical evaluation of investigational devices, unless exempt, must have an approved IDE before the study is initiated.
+All clinical evaluation of medical devices, unless exempt, must have an approved IDE before the study is initiated.
 Investigations conducted outside of the US (OUS) should follow the good clinical practice.

 The types of IDE’s are: